Jimmy Walker (table tennis)

 Jimmy Walker is a male former international table tennis player from England.
 He started playing at Ormesby table tennis club and was a member of the European Club Championship winning team in 1972.

 As a junior he reached the final of the English Junior Open beating the top seed Ingemar Vikstrom in the semi-final, only to lose in the final to Manfred Baum of Germany.
-He was also a member of the bronze medal winning team in the European Junior Championships in Ostend in 1971.
+He was also a member of the bronze medal winning team in the European Junior Championships in Ostend, Belgium in 1971.